LIFE STORY

 They had little competition from neighbouring countries, which then were either too poor or under colonial domination to make claims.

-The Chinese assumed it was theirs in which to fish – a Chinese lake.
+The Chinese assumed the South China Sea was theirs in which to fish – a Chinese lake.

 They did not bother with the Western practice of placing markers and monuments to prove ownership.
 For centuries the mere fact of having their boats fish regularly in an area where others rarely came gave them a claim to ownership.